 Non-dairy cheese: A cheese-like product made from soybeans, other legumes or nuts.
 Non-dairy cheeses come in most of the same varieties as dairy cheeses, such as parmesan, mozzarella and cheddar.
 Keep in mind, lactose-free cheese is not the same non-dairy cheese.

 Plant-based milk: Typically used as a substitute for dairy milk, plant-based milks may be made from soybeans, nuts, seeds, grains or coconut.
 Plant-based milks are often fortified with nutrients such as calcium, vitamin D and vitamin B12, but the protein content of these milks vary.
-Soy milk is the only nondairy milk considered nutritionally similar to dairy milk.
+Soy milk is the only non-dairy milk considered nutritionally similar to dairy milk.

 Tempeh: A replacement for meat, made from fermented soybeans and pressed into a dense patty.
 Must be cooked before eating.

-Textured Vegetable Protein: Derived from soy flour, TVP commonly is used in vegetarian restaurants as a substitute for ground beef.
+Textured vegetable protein: Derived from soy flour, TVP commonly is used in vegetarian restaurants as a substitute for ground beef.

 Tofu: Tofu is made from curdled soy milk and pressed into blocks.
 It may be eating plain or seasoned, cold or cooked.
 Due to its protein content, it’s often used as a replacement for meat and eggs.